cisagov/dotgov-home/pages/support/2step.md

 ### What is an authentication app?

 Authentication apps generate security codes for signing in to sites that require a high level of security.
 You can use these apps to get security codes even if you don’t have an internet connection or mobile service.
-Authentication apps are smartphone applications, but other form factors exists, including desktop, browser extensions, and hardware.
-Any application that *implements the time-based one-time password (TOTP) standard and can use a QR code or accept a manually entered key* will also work.
+A mobile phone app is the typical example of an authentication app, but other forms exist, including applications for desktops, browser extensions, and physical hardware.

-**DotGov will only provide customer support for Google Authenticator mobile applications.**
+Any application that *implements the time-based one-time password (TOTP) standard and can use a QR code or accept a manually entered key* will also work. **DotGov will only provide customer support for Google Authenticator mobile applications**.

 After installing and configuring the application to work with the registrar, you will be able to receive security codes for your account.
 Some options for authentication apps include: